liams.website

 1. Random secrets: Generate secrets randomly at startup for ephemeral hashing.
 Maximum unpredictability.
 RapidHashMap makes use of this by default with its initialisation through RandomState.

 Either approach defeats the attack.
-If the attacker doesn’t know secret[1], they can’t construct the magic bytes that cause zero collapse.
-Foldhash and other hashes with a similar folded-multiply construction also usually work around the same problem of seed-independent collisions by randomising the secrets.
+If the attacker doesn’t know secret[1], they can’t construct the bytes that force a to zero.
+Foldhash and other folded-multiply hashes avoid the same class of seed-independent collisions in the same way, by randomising their secrets.

 Rapidhash with randomised secrets is still very fast.
 It just has one more thing to randomise.